Fumaria officinalis: Range

 It is found in North Africa, within Macaronesia, Canary Islands, Algeria, Egypt, Libya, Morocco and Tunisia.
 Within Western Asia it is found in the Caucasus, Cyprus, Iraq, Israel, Lebanon, Siberia, Syria and Turkey.
 In eastern Europe, it is found within Belarus, Estonia, Latvia, Lithuania and Ukraine.
 In middle Europe, it is in Austria, Belgium, Germany, Hungary, Netherlands, Poland, Slovakia and Switzerland.
 In northern Europe, in Denmark, Ireland, Norway, Sweden and United Kingdom.
 In southeastern Europe, within Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Italy, Montenegro, North Macedonia, Romania, Serbia and Slovenia.
 Also in southwestern Europe, it is found in France, Portugal and Spain.
+It is common in Australia where it was introduced.

 Herbalism

 Usage of this plant as medicine began in Europe in the late Middle Ages, although it was known since antiquity.
 In 17th century Europe it was publicised as good for the eyes (due to remarks by Pliny and later Olivier de Serres that rubbing its juice in one's eyes caused excessive tearing).
 The most common traditional uses were as a digestive aid and a diuretic, but various folk traditions throughout Europe ascribed to it a multitude of uses: constipation, cystitis, arteriosclerosis, rheumatism, arthritis, as a blood purifier, for hypoglycaemia, infections, and possibly to cleanse the kidneys.
 In Sicily and perhaps elsewhere it was used to treat skin blemishes, and in Britain into the modern era as an eyewash to treat conjunctivitis.

-Since 1963 it has been marketed as a herbal medicine in France.
-As of 2011 herbal products made from this plant are legally sold in various forms in Austria, Germany, France and Spain.
+Since 1963, it has been marketed as a herbal medicine in France.
+As of 2011, herbal products made from this plant are legally sold in various forms in Austria, Germany, France and Spain.
 Products may be legally sold in the British market (it is on the British General Sales List), although no products were sold there as of 2011.
-In the European Union as a whole marketing of the plant is not necessarily legal: it has been rejected from the Community List by the Committee on Herbal Medicinal Products due to the lack of toxicology studies.
+In the European Union as a whole, marketing of the plant is not necessarily legal: it has been rejected from the Community List by the Committee on Herbal Medicinal Products due to the lack of toxicology studies.
 Products in France and Spain are marketed as a digestive (said to work by increasing bile flow), in Austria it is sold for treatment of dyskinesia of the biliary duct, in Germany it is simply sold as an herbal tea.